typesafehub/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

 HTTP Basic Authentication may be used to restrict access to a ConductR's [Control API](ControlAPI).
 The [ConductR CLI](CLI) uses the Control API to load bundles and retrieve cluster information, thus applying Basic Authentication against this service restricts who is allowed to load, start and stop bundles in the ConductR cluster.
 This provides another method of securing the cluster beyond security group and firewall restrictions.
 This is useful when a fully restricted [bastion host](https://en.wikipedia.org/wiki/Bastion_host) is not viable, or to further restrict access to particular clusters via the CLI.
 For example, while it may be acceptable to allow everyone on a team to deploy bundles to a development or staging cluster, a production cluster may require more restrictive access.

 As a prerequisite, the ConductR Core's Control Server should be configured to bind to a private IP address and an available port.
 By default, the Control Server will bind to the configured ConductR Core IP address and port `9005`.
 Binding to a different IP and/or port can be achieved by updating the configuration values `conductr.control-server.ip` and/or `conductr.control-server.port` respectively in `/usr/share/conductr/conf/conductr.ini`.
-For this example, we will assume the ConductR Core's IP address is private to the cluster, but will bind the Control Server to `9055` internally to distinguish it from the external Control Protocol.
+For this example, we will assume the ConductR Core's IP address is private to the cluster but will bind the Control Server to `9055` internally to distinguish it from the external Control Protocol.
 Note that this change will be made on all ConductR Cores.

 ```
 -Dconductr.control-server.port = 9055